 - 1 yellow bell pepper, stemmed, seeded and halved lengthwise

-- a handful of large portabella mushroom caps
+- 5 to 7 handful portabella mushroom caps

-- Put vegetables in a large Ziploc bag and pour marinade in bag, reserving two Tbsp of the marinade.
-Let sit for at least 15 minutes.
+- Put vegetables in a large Ziploc bag and pour marinade in bag, reserving two tablespoon of the marinade.
+Marinate the veggies for at least 15 minutes but no more than

 What's your favorite veggie recipe?
 How do you usually prepare them?